CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 with ``closed`` or ``cyclic`` conditions.
-With open boundary conditions, one can imagine several different ways to set the outside boundary including reading values from an external file or deriving values on that halo based on the interior solution while specifying Direchlet, Neumann, zero gradient, constant gradient, zero flux, or other technical boundary conditions.
-Not all of these options are presently available.
+With open boundary conditions, one can imagine several different ways to set the outside boundary including reading values from an external file or deriving values on that halo based on the interior solution while specifying zero gradient, constant gradient, specified state, zero flux, or other boundary conditions.
+Mathematically specified boundary conditions are currently not supported in the CICE model.

 The namelist variable ``restore_ice`` turns on a restoring capability on the boundary by setting the boundary halo to values read from a file.
 The